|Nutritional Guidelines (per serving)|

 About 24 hours later, check all of the jars for proper sealing.
 If you have a jar that didn't seal properly, refrigerate it and use it right away.

-Store in a cool dark place for a few weeks before using.
+- Store finished pickles in a cool dark place for a few weeks before using for maximum flavor.
 After opening, refrigerate the pickles for up to 2 months.